-Small amounts of sweet foods, such as biscuits or cake, can be made into a more nutritious dessert by serving them with fruit.
+Biscuits or cake, can be made into a more nutritious dessert by serving them with fruit.

 When buying convenience food it is difficult to determine the amount of sugar that has been added even though the total amount of sugar must be displayed on the label.
 This is because the figure on the label includes the natural food sugars found in fresh food as well as sugar added as an ingredient.